 Stretch Out At Desert View Watchtower (Elevation: 7438 feet / 2267 meters)

-Have you been to Grand Canyon?
-Any additional tips to share?
+Have you been to Grand Canyon, Arizona?
+Any cool tips to share?

 Please leave a comment below!
 I’d love to hear from you to improve my knowledge.